Read Tyndale Bible

 These are just a few examples of what you might encounter, so if you read something that doesn’t make sense, please keep this in mind.
 “Ye” is also the word for “you.”
 The context will often tell you whether “ye” is “the” or “ye” (you).
 “Yt” can also be the 1500’s spelling for “it,” and the context should tell you when “yt” means “it” or “that.”

 Clicking the link below will open a new web browser window where you can read the Tyndale Bible.
+The edition of the Tyndale New Testament is likely the 1534 edition instead of the 1526 edition.

 Read the Tyndale Bible online as hosted on another website.
+(Wikisource, with links to original texts at Archive dot org.)

 Page created: Thursday, April 26, 2018